 Gooseberries have funny little stems (tops and tails) on each end and they can be kind of fuzzy.
 Normally a bright, jewel-like green, you can also find red, pink and even purple gooseberries from time to time.
-Green gooseberries are not the sort of fruit you want to eat raw – before they are cooked they are almost unbearably sharp and tart.
-However, pink, red or purple gooseberries, often called dessert gooseberries, are fairly sweet.
+Green gooseberries are very tart, however, pink, red or purple gooseberries (often called dessert gooseberries) are fairly sweet.

 Properly prepared, gooseberries are a gorgeous summer treat, redolent of a beautiful British summer day.
 Gooseberry jam is absolutely delicious, and I will happily abandon my healthy eating resolutions for a good gooseberry pie.

-Incidentally, while the Canadian in me would pronounce the name of this fruit as ‘Gooseberries’, saying ‘goose’ like the bird and ‘berry’ as well, ‘berry’, here in England it’s pronounced ‘Guzburry’.
+The Canadian in me would pronounce the name of this fruit as ‘Gooseberries’, saying ‘goose’ like the bird and ‘berry’ as, well, ‘berry’.
+However here in England it’s pronounced ‘Guzburry’.
 I’ve never quite understood this.
-Okay, ‘berry’ is pronounced ‘burry’ in most parts of England but we say ‘goose’ similarly to North Americans when referring to the species of bird.
+Okay, ‘berry’ is pronounced ‘burry’ in most parts of England, but we say ‘goose’ similarly to North Americans when referring to the species of bird.
 It’s just one of those great British mysteries – like why ‘Derby’ is pronounced ‘Darby’, ‘shire’ as ‘sheer’, ‘Birmingham’ as ‘Birmingum’ and Reading, as Redding.

 How to Prepare and Eat Gooseberries

-Fool can be prepared a few hours in advance of serving, so they are great for entertaining as it’s easy to make them ahead.
+Fools can be prepared a few hours in advance of serving, so they are great for entertaining.
 A little goes a long way so I like to serve the Gooseberry Fool in martini glasses or my late Mom’s vintage tea cups.
 I also like to garnish the fools with fresh mint, if I happen to have any growing on my windowsill or in the garden.

 Gooseberry Fool can be served with Pistachio Crescents or other light cookies or biscuits alongside if you like.